 When you are talking to your CFO about cutting costs and saving money, keep in mind both hard costs and soft costs.
 CFOs want to understand the hard dollar savings that are easily identified and quantified, such as opening mail, filing invoices, or data entry.
 Even though soft costs are more difficult to determine, the CFO still wants to know costs associated with the time it takes to research a vendor question, approve a bill, or pull invoices for audits.

 At the end of the day, your CFO wants concrete numbers.
 That’s why we suggest you always begin the conversation with industry numbers and stats.
-For example, according to Ardent Partners, Best-in-Class businesses only spend $2.52 to process a single invoice compared to the benchmark of $11.57 for most companies.

 When adding up the costs to present to your CFO, dig deeper to better understand your current costs and processes.
 Here are a few questions to help in the excavation: